sakshi1303/DWH/DataWarehousePrinciples.md

 7. Multiple Hierarchies can co-exist in one dimension.
 Example day to week, day to month, geographical hierarchies.
 8. Flags, Codes and Operational indicators should have complete meaning in full text defined in Dimensions.
-9. NULL's must be avoided in Dimensions to avoid contraints like NOT NULL/Refrential Integrity etc. Instead use UNKNOWN/NOT APPLICABLE codes.
+9. NULL's must be avoided in Dimensions to avoid constraints like NOT NULL/Refrential Integrity.
+Instead use UNKNOWN/NOT APPLICABLE codes.
 10. Calendar Date Dimensions contains date attributes like day/week/month date, day, number, fiscal period etc and it does not act as foreign key to facts.
 Calendar date key to be used as YYYYMMDD for partitioning instead of a surrogate key.
 11. One dimension can be used as a reference in a fact table multiple times with different logical dimensions are called as Role Playing Dimensions.
 Ex - Date Dimensions.
 12. Various low cardinality flags or indicators can be grouped together and placed in a single JUNK dimensions rather than having separate dimemsions for each of them.
 This is also known as Transaction Profile Dimension.